Cutting down on Christmas waste

-Americans produce 25 percent more trash between Thanksgiving and Christmas according to the Environmental Protection Agency.
+Americans produce 25% more trash between Thanksgiving and Christmas according to the Environmental Protection Agency.

 “That equals about 1,000 pounds per household in America,” notes Pete Keller of Republic Services.